MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/troubleshoot/pickup-store-missing.md

 ## Description

-A retail store that's configured for pickup scenarios doesn't appear in the list of stores to pick up from.
+This topic provides troubleshooting guidance for when a retail store doesn't appear in the list of stores to pick up from.

 ## Resolution